david-xhk/binary_tree/README.rst

 get_lca()
 ^^^^^^^^^
-:func:`~binary_tree.get_lca` gets the lowest common ancestor of two nodes in a binary tree.
+:func:`~binary_tree.get_lca` gets the lowest common ancestor of two or more nodes in a binary tree.

 >>> tree.get_lca(root, 2, 4)
 Node(2)